ShauryaJain03/Quiz-App-Python/README.md

 if 4 is chosen :
      a)quiz terminates

-DATABASE will have 2 tables :
+DATABASE will have 1 table :

-1. the table which will consist of the current users
-2. a table with data of all users till date
+1. a table with data of all users till date

 contents of the tables:
 name(varchar) email(varchar) score(int) percentage(int)